 If you are interested in interviews with, or filming the operations of a particular airline, you must contact the airline to obtain approval.
 Airport staff are available to assist when possible; however, the Airport is not a source of information for airline policy or operations and cannot speak for them.

 The Santa Barbara Airport (SBA) strives to be transparent with the help of its media relations staff to facilitate the citizens right to be fully informed about the activities of the Airport.
-Although many or the Airport’s operational areas are closed to the general public because of security, safety & operational concerns, the Airport makes allowances for the media to visit SBA facilities & properties when possible.
+Although many or the Airport’s operational areas are closed to the general public because of security, safety and operational concerns, the Airport makes allowances for the media to visit SBA facilities & properties when possible.

 Airport Media Relations strives to accommodate media on SBA-owned & controlled property, with the following exceptions: